When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 What is the Difference Between Sheetrock and Drywall?

-There is no difference between sheetrock and drywall.
-Drywall is the generic name for wallboard, and sheetrock is a brand of wallboard.
+There is no actual difference in the material.
+Drywall is the generic product name for gypsum panels, while Sheetrock is a specific trademarked brand name owned by the USG Corporation.

 Can I Use a Circular Saw to Cut Drywall?